 Fiscal 2021 items impacting comparability.
-During fiscal 2021, Vera Bradley, Inc. net income was negatively impacted by \$12.7 million of charges including after-tax charges of \$4.8 million for amortization of definite-lived intangible assets; \$4.5 million of store impairment charges; \$2.1 million of technology-related re-platforming charges ("Project Novus"); \$1.1 million of COVID-19-related charges including the cancellation of certain purchase orders and certain department store exit costs; and \$0.2 million for an adjustment upon payment of the earn-out liability associated with the Pura Vida transaction.
+During fiscal 2021, Vera Bradley, Inc. net income was impacted by \$12.7 million of charges including after-tax charges of \$4.8 million for amortization of definite-lived intangible assets; \$4.5 million of store impairment charges; \$2.1 million of technology-related re-platforming charges ("Project Novus"); \$1.1 million of COVID-19-related charges including the cancellation of certain purchase orders and certain department store exit costs; and \$0.2 million for an adjustment upon payment of the earn-out liability associated with the Pura Vida transaction.
 These charges negatively impacted diluted EPS by approximately \$0.38 in fiscal 2021.
 The COVID-19 pandemic significantly impacted our operating results for the year.

 Fiscal 2020 items impacting comparability.
-During fiscal 2020, Vera Bradley, Inc. net income was negatively impacted by \$12.1 million of charges including after-tax Pura Vida purchase-related net charges of \$9.7 million and after-tax charges of \$2.4 million related to Project Novus, while net revenues were positively impacted by \$65.9 million of incremental revenue attributable to Pura Vida.
+During fiscal 2020, Vera Bradley, Inc. net income was impacted by \$12.1 million of charges including after-tax Pura Vida purchase-related net charges of \$9.7 million and after-tax charges of \$2.4 million related to Project Novus, while net revenues were positively impacted by \$65.9 million of incremental revenue attributable to Pura Vida.
 The Pura Vida purchase-related net charges and the Project Novus charges negatively impacted diluted EPS by approximately \$0.35 in fiscal 2020.
 Refer to Note 16 of the Notes to the Consolidated Financial Statements set forth in Part II, Item 8 of the Company's Annual Report on Form 10-K for the fiscal year ended February 1, 2020 for additional information.

-Fiscal 2018 and fiscal 2017 items impacting comparability.
-Refer to Note 14 in the Company's Annual Report on Form 10-K for the fiscal year ended February 2, 2019 regarding Vision 20/20-related charges and other charges incurred during fiscal 2018, and other charges incurred during fiscal 2017 (January 31, 2016 through January 28, 2017).
+Fiscal 2018 items impacting comparability.
+Refer to Note 14 in the Company's Annual Report on Form 10-K for the fiscal year ended February 2, 2019 regarding Vision 20/20-related charges and other charges incurred during fiscal 2018.